-Laws Railroad Museum Bishop.
-This is a great side trip while passing through or staying overnight in Bishop, California.
+Laws Railroad Museum is an exciting side trip while passing through or staying overnight in Bishop, California.
 Thousands of travelers pass through Bishop on Highway 395 and miss one of California’s most fascinating historical sites.

-The Laws Railroad Museum and Historic Site is located on land donated to Inyo County and the City of Bishop by the Southern Pacific Railroad in 1964.
+The Laws Railroad Museum and Historic Site are located on land donated to Inyo County and the City of Bishop by the Southern Pacific Railroad in 1964.
 The museum is operated by the Bishop Museum and Historical Society under contract with those two agencies.

 The gift deed from the Southern Pacific Company to the county and city reads as follows:

-“In appreciation of the interest of Inyo County and the City of Bishop in preserving the memory of the Far West’s last common carrier narrow gauge railroad, the Keeler Branch, Southern Pacific Company is pleased to donate steam locomotive No. 9 together with other rolling stock, and the Laws Station building and surrounding installations for safe keeping in behalf of generations to come.”
+“In appreciation of the interest of Inyo County and the City of Bishop in preserving the memory of the Far West’s last common carrier narrow gauge railroad, the Keeler Branch, Southern Pacific Company is pleased to donate steam locomotive No. 9 together with other rolling stock, and the Laws Station building and surrounding installations for safekeeping in behalf of generations to come.”

 Laws Railroad Museum is a fascinating place to visit while traveling through the Owens Valley.
-There are hundreds of railroad and mining artifacts covering the 11-acre historic site.
-Plan on spending at least a couple of hours exploring the museum and grounds.
+There are hundreds of railroad and mining artifacts covering the 11-acre historic site—plan on spending at least a couple of hours exploring the museum and grounds.

 Open all year, 10 AM to 4 PM.
 Admission is free, but donations are appreciated and go toward the site’s upkeep.
-The museum can be contacted by writing to Bishop Museum & Historical Society, P.O.
-Box 363, Bishop CA 93515, calling 760/873-5950.
+The museum can be contacted by Bishop Museum & Historical Society, P.O.
+Box 363, Bishop, CA 93515, calling 760/873-5950.